In 2013 we will be involved in the organisation of 15 events all of which will offer a quality and value for money experience.

 Find out the detail of the course (distances, terrain, profile, etc) and train accordingly

-For the likes of Gaelforce, if you can’t make it to Mayo to train on the course itself then you could, if based in Dublin / Wicklow area, cycle to Kilmacanogue via a couple of hilly road climbs and “run” up and down the Sugarloaf and then another cycle afterwards.
+For the likes of Quest Glendalough, if you can’t make it to Wicklow to train on the course itself then you should cycle to some hills via a couple of hilly road climbs and “run” up and down some mountain followed by another cycle afterwards.

-For the likes of Achill ROAR' you could start a swim or paddle (your choice in race too of course) if possible, then transition straight into a flattish run before a climb on foot and returning by a similar route to your bike by running a flat section and then biking an undulating route.
+For the likes of Quest Achill you could start a paddle (your choice in race too of course) if possible, then transition straight into a flattish run before a climb on foot and returning by a similar route to your bike by running a flat section and then biking an undulating route.

 Know what your reasonable pace and finish time should be and don’t be tempted to go too fast at the start despite what everyone else is doing.